Facebook Page Disabled or Restricted? How to Recover It Fast (2026 Guide)

 You must have a personal profile to manage a business page.

-You cannot turn a personal profile into a business account — it violates Meta’s spam and authenticity policies.
+You cannot turn a personal profile into a business account — it violates Meta’s spam and community policies.

-Deleting your personal profile also deletes your access to every connected asset: Business Suite, Ad Accounts, and even your Instagram Business Page.
+Deleting your personal profile also deletes your access to every connected asset: Business Suite, Ad Accounts, and Facebook Business page.

 Level 2: Business Page